 Martin Luther King Jr.: I envision a world where all chickens will be free to cross roads without having their motives called into question.

-MICHAEL SCHUMACHER; it was an instinctive maneuver, the chicken obviously didn't see the road until he had already started to cross.
+Michael Schumacher: It was an instinctive maneuver, the chicken obviously didn't see the road until he had already started to cross.

 Molly Yard: It was a hen!